Home › YouTube Transcript Generator

 Be specific in your prompt.
 "Summarize this" gives okay results.
 "Summarize this in 5 bullet points focused on the business advice given, ignoring personal anecdotes" gives great results.

 Clean up the transcript first if needed.
 Auto-generated transcripts sometimes have formatting quirks.
-For most tasks this doesn't matter, but for verbatim quotes you should double-check against the original video.
+For verbatim quotes, double-check against the original video.

 Frequently Asked Questions

 Can ChatGPT watch YouTube videos directly?
 Not reliably.
-While some browser plugins claim to enable this, the most reliable and accurate approach is to extract the transcript yourself and paste it in.
+The most accurate approach is to extract the transcript yourself and paste it in.
 YTTranscript does this in under 10 seconds.

 Is this method free?
 Yes — YTTranscript is free with no signup.
-ChatGPT's free tier (GPT-4o mini) is also free, though there are usage limits.
-Claude has a free tier too.
+ChatGPT's free tier is also free, though there are usage limits.

 Can I use this for copyrighted content?
 Transcripts are for personal research and analysis.
-Using them to reproduce or republish the original creator's content without permission raises copyright concerns.
-Summarizing and extracting insights for personal use is generally considered fair use.
+Summarizing for personal use is generally fair use.
+Republishing without permission raises copyright concerns.

 The YouTube transcript + ChatGPT combination is one of the most powerful productivity workflows available today.
 Once you've done it a few times, you'll process video content 10x faster than you used to.